Discover the Blue Jays Diet, From Acorns to Peanuts

 blue jay at feeder

-However, it is important to note that blue jays may become aggressive towards other bird species at feeders, so it is advisable to have multiple feeding stations to reduce competition.
+However, it is important to note that blue jays may become aggressive towards other bird species at feeders, so it is advisable to have multiple feeders to reduce competition.

-One of the things I like to offer is peanuts in the shell.
-The smaller birds have little interest but they are favored by the blue jay.
+One of the things nice things about offering peanuts in the shell is that smaller birds have little interest in them but the blue jays love them.

-By consuming a wide range of foods, blue jays contribute to seed dispersal and play a vital role in maintaining the balance of ecosystems.
+By consuming a wide range of foods, they contribute to seed dispersal and play a vital role in maintaining the balance of ecosystems.